scireum/sirius-parent/README.md

 ## Publishing to Gradle Plugin Portal

-Changes to the `.idea` resources folter are automatically picked up by all projects that use the plugin during every build.
+Changes to the `.idea` resources folder are automatically picked up by all projects that use the plugin during every build.
 Only changes to the plugin itself or its dependencies need to be published as a new version to the plugin portal.

 To publish a new version of the plugin follow these steps: